Crowder Construction Company

 Crowder Construction Company is a privately owned General Contracting, and Design-Build service provider.
 Founded in 1947 by O. P. and W.T.
 Crowder, Crowder Construction Company is headquartered in Charlotte, North Carolina.

 Crowder is ranked among the top 400 contractors by Engineering News-Record.

 History

 In 1947, brothers O. P. and W.T.
-Crowder completed their first project, a church sidewalk.
-In less than a decade, they developed a team of 40 employees to undertake Crowder's first major highway construction project, a bridge in Charlotte, NC.
+Crowder concluded their initial undertaking, which involved constructing a sidewalk for a church.
+Within a span of fewer than ten years, they assembled a workforce comprising 40 individuals and embarked on Crowder's inaugural significant endeavor in highway construction – the construction of a bridge located in Charlotte, North Carolina.
 As the Company grew, O. P. and W.T. moved to larger heavy civil and environmental projects including water and wastewater treatment plants.
 Crowder expanded its operations in the early 1990s to include mechanical and industrial projects.
 Crowder opened offices in Apex, North Carolina and Spartanburg, South Carolina, creating two new divisions of operation.

 Company executives include Otis Crowder, son of O.P.
 Crowder, as chief executive officer and Bill Crowder Jr., son of W.T.
 Crowder, as chief operating officer.